 Google Chrome & Browser UpdatesGoogle launched Chrome 68 in July of 2018.
-With this launch, Chrome began displaying all HTTP sites as ‘not secure’ and prominently highlight this in the address bar.
-This means that all sites not encrypting their visitor traffic with an SSL will be marked as Not Secure.
+With this launch, Chrome began displaying all HTTP sites as ‘not secure’ and prominently highlighted this in the address bar.
+All sites not encrypting their visitor traffic with an SSL will be marked as Not Secure.

 What are SSL and HTTPS?

 - SSL (Secure Sockets Layer) is the standard security technology for establishing an encrypted link between a web server and a browser.
 This link ensures that all data passed between the web server and browsers remain private and secure.

 - HTTPS in the browser address bar means a secure channel is created over any network, ensuring that no middle person can tamper or spy on website traffic.

 Why does this matter?No matter what type of website you have, this matters to you.
 Without encryption, data passing between your business and customers can put both parties at risk.
 Smaller companies that don't employ a security team are especially vulnerable.

 - Visitors and customers can trust your site.

 - An SSL is required for Payment Card Industry (PCI) compliance.